framework-one/framework-one.github.io/source/documentation/3.1/index.markdown

 You can tell FW/1 to generate URLs like this from `buildURL()` through a configuration setting we'll look at later.
 You can also tell FW/1 to omit `index.cfm/` from the generated URL (although you'll need web server URL rewrites in place to add `index.cfm/` back in so the requests are processed correctly by your CFML application server).

-### Adding a Controller to Your Application

-When you ask for `action=section.item` FW/1 also looks for `section.cfc` in a `controllers` folder and, if present, invokes the `item()` method on it (and then displays the matching view).
-We're going to change our view to display a variable and add a controller to set that variable.

-Change `views/main/default.cfm` to contain:

-    <cfoutput>Hello #rc.name#!</cfoutput>

-Add `controllers/main.cfc` with a method, `default()`, that takes a single struct argument called `rc` (for request context) like this:

-    component {
-        function default( struct rc ) {
-            param name="rc.name" default="anonymous";
-        }
-    }

-Note that controller CFC names must be all lowercase.

-When you access the application now, it should say `Hello anonymous!` but if you put `?name=Sean` on the URL, it should say `Hello Sean!` The request context passed to the controller method contains all the URL and form variables from the browser and is also made available to the view directly, as `rc`.

-See the `3hellocontroller` example in the `examples` folder which is this simple controller example.

-Controllers are cached.
-Add `?reload=true` to the URL to reload your controllers if you make changes.

 ### Adding a Layout to Your Application

 When you ask for `action=section.item` FW/1 looks for `layouts/section/item.cfm` to find a specific layout (it also knows how to look for default layouts for sections and for an application-wide layout - we'll cover that next).
 The basic view is passed in as a variable called `body`.
 Let's try this for our default action, `main.default`: